Intellectual and Developmental Disabilities Research Center at Washington University in St. Louis

 Overview

-The Intellectual and Developmental Disabilities Research Center at Washington University in St. Louis is collaborating with multiple partners to enable successful implementation of a newly approved saliva-based SARS-CoV-2 test for children with intellectual and developmental disabilities and school staff so that schools can reopen and operate as safely as possible.
+The Intellectual and Developmental Disabilities Research Center at Washington University in St. Louis collaborated with multiple partners to enable successful implementation of a newly approved saliva-based SARS-CoV-2 test for children with intellectual and developmental disabilities and school staff so that schools could reopen and operate as safely as possible.

-The Evaluation Center is facilitating discussion sessions with parents/caregivers and school staff to better understand facilitators and barriers to the uptake of testing, to information testing implementation and messaging strategies to maximize delivery of weekly COVID-19 testing at six schools.
+The Evaluation Center facilitated discussion sessions with parents/caregivers and school staff to better understand facilitators and barriers to the uptake of testing, to information testing implementation and messaging strategies to maximize delivery of weekly COVID-19 testing at six schools.

 Project Description